alirezamika/autoscraper/README.md

 result = scraper.build(url, wanted_list)
 print(result)
 ```
+Note that you should update the `wanted_list` if you want to copy this code, as the content of the page dynamically changes.

 You can also pass any custom `requests` module parameter. for example you may want to use proxies or custom headers: